 Marks and Spencer plc is a company registered in England and Wales which is part of the M&S group of companies (collectively referred to as "M&S", "we" or "us" in this policy).

 Maintaining the security of your data is a priority at M&S, and we are committed to respecting your privacy rights.
 We pledge to handle your data fairly and legally at all times.
 M&S is also dedicated to being transparent about what data we collect about you and how we use it.

-This policy, which applies whether you visit our stores, use your mobile device or go on line, provides you with information about:
+This policy, which applies whether you visit our stores, shop with us on line or otherwise engage with us provides you with information about:

 - how we use your data;